Support and flexibility so you can find the balance between studying and working

 Studying a part-time course means that rather than studying for the equivalent of a full-time job, your studies will only take up part of that time.
 This can make it easier for you to either continue working alongside or to manage other life commitments.

-Studying an accelerated degree effectively takes a traditional three-year undergraduate degree and condenses the modules into two years.
-This would allow you to fast-track your career and make it into the workplace faster than your peers.
+If you study an online accelerated degree, you’ll have the opportunity to gain an undergraduate degree over two years full-time or three years part-time.
+The full-time route condenses the modules into two years, giving you the option to fast-track your career and make it into the workplace faster than your peers.

 You'll get the same teaching excellence and industry connections, but with a busier schedule that will see you studying across three study blocks per year, instead of two, including through the summer.
 You'll be well supported with academic guidance and wellbeing support.

-If you're returning to studying after a break it can be a bit daunting.
+If you're returning to university after a break, it can be a bit daunting.
 We have a supportive team who can guide you through your options, application processes and onto your chosen course.

-Once you begin your studies you'll have an academic Tutor who can answer any course-related queries as well as a Student Advisor who will be there to support your welfare during your studies.
+Once you begin your course, you'll have an academic tutor who can answer any course-related queries.
+If you’re studying an online degree, you’ll have a dedicated student advisor who can answer your non-academic queries during your studies.
 We love welcoming our diverse student community whether on campus or online and welcome those returning to studies.

 Speak to us